NeatNerdPrime/Coach-Onboarding-challenges/my-passport.md

 * [ ]  Have the Head Coach assign you a “buddy coach” : your goto colleague for first-help and guidance.
 *Proof: an email from the Head Coach putting you and your Buddy Coach in contact*

-* [ ]  Prepare a personal gift to your buddy Coach and give it to her/him.
-*Proof: a picture of the Buddy Coach with the gift*

-* [ ] At your first Coaches Day, sing a song in front of the other trainers (and the Head Coach) *Proof: a video recording*

 * [ ] At your first Team Day, Give a hug to each and every team member *Proof: no needed proof, we will all remember it!*